hardyantz/go-kafka/docs/index.md

-if you want to test how the message receive in broker. test with run the consumer with `partition 0` & `partition 1` . if partition running well. you will see that the consumer will receieve message alternately.
+if you want to test how the message receive in broker. test with run the consumer with `partition 0` & `partition 1` . if partition running well. you will see that the consumer will receieve message alternately in every partition.

 example :
 consumer partition 0